brochier/idne/README.md

-## **IDNE**: Python package for the paper "Inductive Document Network Embedding with Topic-Word Attention" to appear at ECIR 2020.
+## Python package for the paper "Inductive Document Network Embedding with Topic-Word Attention" to appear at ECIR 2020.

 ### To run the experiments presented in the paper: